 This form brings out the geometric meaning of the formula on the right hand side of (2.1).

 For a region \(R\) on the triangular lattice, a \textit{forced lozenge} is a lozenge-shaped subregion of \(R\) that is always covered by a single lozenge in all tilings of the region.
-Thus, if we add a lozenge-shaped hole on such a spot, the number of lozenge tilings of a new region is equal to that of the original region \(R\).
+Thus, if we make a lozenge-shaped hole on such a spot, the number of lozenge tilings of the new region is equal to that of the original region.
 In the figures of this paper, some of the force lozenges are indicated by a shading.

-One may think that the shape of the hexagon and the positions of the three lines (namely a cyclically symmetric hexagon and its three long diagonals) in the theorem are special.
+One may think that the shape of the hexagon and the positions of the three dendrites (namely a cyclically symmetric hexagon and its three long diagonals) in Theorem 2.1 are special.
 However, by an idea used previously by Ciucu and Lai [11], it turns out that our theorem provides in fact a product formula for any hexagon and any choice of three crossing lines.
-As we can see from Figure 2.6, we can always find a cyclically symmetric hexagon with holes on the three long diagonals that has the same number of lozenge tilings as the original region (compare two figures on top).
-This can be done by extending the three dendrites axes and placing additional holes on their extensions as indicated in the figure.
+Indeed, we can see from Figure 2.6, we can always find a cyclically symmetric hexagon with holes on the three long diagonals that has the same number of lozenge tilings as the original region (compare the two figures on top).
+This can be done by extending the three dendrite axes and placing additional holes on their extensions as indicated in the figure.
 If we apply the Theorem 2.1 to the top right region, we have a simple formula for the ratio between the number of lozenge tilings of the two regions on the right.